hasssanezzz/visual-maze-solver/README.md

-# Trash maze solver
+# Maze solver

-Very slow maze short path finder, using backtracking.
+A maze solving visualzer, using the BFS algorithm.